Spanish question words such as quién, cuándo, and dónde translate simply and smoothly between English and Spanish, not

-English: I don’t know if I want to make meat or fish for dinner.
+English: I don’t know if I want to make vegetable soup or fish soup for dinner.
 Which (one) do you feel like?

-Español: No sé si quiero hacer carne o pescado para la cena. ¿Cuál te apetece?
+Español: No sé si quiero hacer sopa de verduras o sopa de pescado para la cena. ¿Cuál te apetece?

 English: We have four desserts left.
 Which (ones) haven’t you tried?

 Español: Nos quedan cuatro postres. ¿Cuáles no has probado?

 The choice between ‘what’ and ‘which’ sometimes makes for a fun discussion in English.
 In contrast, the rules for qué vs cuál are more simply defined in Spanish by the above set of phrases.

 It might take a little getting used to, but if you remember the phrases from this post, you will be able to avoid any mistakes with qué vs cuál.

 I suggest you take one phrase from the post and use as often as you can, then come back, choose another, and go again.

 If you loved this tip, you can get more tips just like it in your inbox every week, please sign up for our “Español de la Semana” newsletter here.